-ALDA Inc., in association with Thomas Harder & Co. is pleased to submit to you, as Chairman of the Beaumont Basin Watermaster, a draft of the Beaumont Basin Watermaster Annual Report for Calendar Year 2019.
-This draft report expands on the earlier format of the annual report by incorporating information previously presented in the biannual Engineering Report.
-As such, this report summarizes all production, spreading, and storage activities that took place during calendar year 2019.
-Further, it documents changes in water levels and storage conditions, as well as, an estimate of the Basin Operating Safe Yield for 2019.
-Finally, the report presents an evaluation of water quality conditions for all domestic wells during the 2015-2019 five-year period and for the Maximum Benefit Monitoring Program.
+ALDA Inc., in association with Thomas Harder & Co. is pleased to submit to you, as Chairman of the Beaumont Basin Watermaster, the Beaumont Basin Watermaster Consolidated Annual Report and Engineering Report for Calendar Year 2019.
+This final report summarizes all production, spreading, water rights, and storage activities that took place during calendar year 2019.
+Further, it documents changes in water levels and storage conditions, provides an estimate of the Basin Operating Safe Yield for 2019, and documents the evaluation of water quality conditions in the basin.